The Luxury Brands Club is here to bring luxe brands closer to elite buyers

 The industry is heading towards more and more exclusivity – as demand grows, the desire for unique and limited editions grows even higher.
-Over the past decade many luxury brands have positioned themselves as attainable to the average person.
-And, as a result, waves of brands will need to strive even higher to remain just that little bit out of reach to the masses; making their exclusivity all the more covetable.
-This effect will redefine luxury, reinforcing that it is a way of living and a culture, rather than a commodity that’s relatively consumable.
+Over the past decade, many luxury brands have positioned themselves as attainable to the average person.
+And, as a result, waves of brands will need to strive even higher to remain just that little bit out of reach to the masses, making their exclusivity all the more covetable.
+This effect will redefine luxury, reinforcing that it is a way of living and culture, rather than a relatively consumable commodity.

 Do you believe the internet is of benefit to brand manufacturers as a way of reaching an elite global audience?

 Often steeped in heritage and tradition, luxury brands have been hesitant to move online.
 They are slowly waking up to the fact that it is practically a must to have a strong presence online nowadays.
 High net worth individuals are often time-poor, and the internet provides an ideal way for them to explore and keep up-to-date with the luxury goods market.
 Brands face the reality that they must engage the online industry innovatively and proactively or miss out on potential consumers.
 Social media sites such as Facebook and Twitter offer excellent ways of interacting with brands and communicating preferences to other users.
 Such sites enable brands to tell their story, reminding potential buyers of their presence, updating them with new lines, products, or collections, and introducing themselves to new customers.
 The immediacy and interactivity of the internet facilitate a unique and valuable two-way dialogue.